Air source heat pumps explained

 |Energy efficient – air source heat pumps can generate less CO2 than conventional heating systems.||Lots of space needed – you'll need enough space in your garden for the external condenser unit (comparable in size to an air-conditioning unit).|

 |Easy to install – they are easier to install then ground source heat pumps, particularly for retrofit.||Loud – condenser units can be noisy and also blow out colder air to the immediate environment.|

 |RHI approved – they can qualify for the RHI, a financial incentive that pays you for generating your own heat through renewable technology.||Electricity – you still need to use electricity to drive the pump, so an air source heat pump can't be considered completely zero-carbon unless this is provided by a renewable source, such as solar power or a wind turbine.|

 An air source heat pump system can help to lower your carbon footprint as it uses a renewable, natural source of heat – air.
 The amount of CO2 you'll save depends on the fuel you are replacing.
 For example, the figure will be higher if you are replacing electric heating rather than natural gas.

 A heat pump also requires a supplementary source of power, usually electricity, to power the heat pump, so there will still be some resulting CO2 emissions.

-From 26 September 2015, all new heat pumps that entered the market had to be sold with an EU product label, and the installer should produce a package label that displays the efficiency based upon several different components in the heating system.
+Since 26 September 2015, all new heat pumps must be sold with an EU product label.
+The installer should also produce a package label that displays the efficiency based on several different components in the heating system.

-After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme had to be sold with a product label, and the installer must produce a package label.
-If your heat pump is not sold with a product label it may not be eligible for the RHI.
+After 25 March 2016, all heat pumps certified by the Microgeneration Certification Scheme must be sold with a product label, and the installer must produce a package label.
+If your heat pump is not sold with a product label, it may not be eligible for the RHI.